towfeeqkhan/towfeeqkhan/README.md

 - **Backend Development:** My backend development skills include database design, server-side scripting, and API development.
 I'm experienced with technologies like Node.js, Express, Django and more.

-- **Database Management:** I'm proficient in working with various databases, such as SQL databases (e.g., MySQL, PostgreSQL) and NoSQL databases (e.g., MongoDB).
+- **Database Management:** I'm proficient in working with various databases, such as SQL databases (MySQL, PostgreSQL) and NoSQL databases (MongoDB).
 I can design efficient database structures and optimize queries.

 - **Version Control:** I'm well-versed in using Git and GitHub for version control and collaborative development.
 I follow best practices for branching, merging, and resolving conflicts.